A lawyer can review and research your trademark to determine if it can be protected. If needed, they can also advise on changes.

 The many benefits of working with Rocket Lawyer and hiring a licensed trademark attorney include:

-Support choosing a mark that can be legally protected
+Support choosing a mark that can be legally protected, if necessary

 Legal advice on which class(es) to file in